YunoHost-Apps/mumbleserver_ynh/README.md

 mumble_yunohost
 ===============
 A yunohost compatible version of Mumble server (Murmur).
-This download it via the repository of debian and configures it with given settings.
+This downloads it via the repository of debian and configures it with given settings.

 SETUP
 ======